Born again

-The phrase "born again" is also used as an adjective to describe individual members of the movement who espouse this belief, and it is also used as an adjective to describe the movement itself ("born-again Christian" and the "born-again movement").

 Origin

-The term is derived from an event in the Gospel of John in which the words of Jesus were not understood by a Jewish pharisee, Nicodemus.
+The term is derived from an event in the Gospel of John in which the words of Jesus were not understood by a Jewish Pharisee, Nicodemus:

 The Gospel of John was written in Koine Greek, and the original text is ambiguous which results in a double entendre that Nicodemus misunderstands.
-The word translated as again is ἄνωθεν (ánōtʰen), which could mean either "again", or "from above".
+The word translated as 'again' is ἄνωθεν (ánōtʰen), which could mean either 'again', or 'from above'.
 The double entendre is a figure of speech that the gospel writer uses to create bewilderment or misunderstanding in the hearer; the misunderstanding is then clarified by either Jesus or the narrator.
 Nicodemus takes only the literal meaning from Jesus's statement, while Jesus clarifies that he means more of a spiritual rebirth from above.
 English translations have to pick one sense of the phrase or another; the NIV, King James Version, and Revised Version use "born again", while the New Revised Standard Version and the New English Translation prefer the "born from above" translation.
 Most versions will note the alternative sense of the phrase ánōtʰen in a footnote.

 Edwyn Hoskyns argues that "born from above" is to be preferred as the fundamental meaning and he drew attention to phrases such as "birth of the Spirit", "birth from God", but maintains that this necessarily carries with it an emphasis upon the newness of the life as given by God himself.

 The final use of the phrase occurs in the First Epistle of Peter, rendered in the King James Version as:

-Here, the Greek word translated as "born again" is ἀναγεγεννημένοι (anagegennēménoi).
+Here, the Greek word translated as 'born again' is ἀναγεγεννημένοι (anagegennēménoi).